FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0.md

 ### **First Time Access to the FortiADC**

-If you see the Getting Started Wizard click Dashboard.
-This will take you directly to the Dashboard
+If you see the Getting Started wizard click Dashboard.
+This will take you directly to the Dashboard, bypassing the wizard.

 ![](fad-wizard-1.png)